 - Prolong tooth life: Inlays and onlays are known to prolong tooth life.
 Furthermore, the procedure shields the patient from the need for dental treatment in the future.

 Historic Hyde Park Dentistry has been transforming smiles for Decades.
-Dr. Lori, along with her team, uses state-of-the-art technology to dental problems and reconstruct malaligned teeth to provide aesthetic and healthy smiles.
+Dr. Lori, along with her team, uses state-of-the-art technology to correct dental problems and reconstruct malaligned teeth to provide aesthetic and healthy smiles.
 For inquiries & appointments, please reach out to us at 813-253-3041.
 You can also visit our office at 612 West De Leon Street, in Tampa, FL 33606.